ibm-cloud-docs/openshift/ts-cluster-console-vpe-public.md

 2. Find the cluster OAuth URL.
 In later commands, this URL is referred to as `${CLUSTER_OAUTH_URL}`.
     1. Run the `kubectl get --raw /.well-known/oauth-authorization-server | grep issuer` command.
-Do not use the `ibmcloud oc cluster get -c <CLUSTER-ID>`, as this command might return a different URL.
+Do not use the `ibmcloud oc cluster get -c CLUSTER_ID`, as this command might return a different URL.
         ```sh
         kubectl get --raw /.well-known/oauth-authorization-server | grep issuer
         ```